 Benefits of Barasala (Namakaranam):

-- Official Name is Required for identification of an individual and also during sankalp purposes
+- An official name is for the identification of an individual and also for Sankalp purposes.

 Book Purohit for Barasala (Namakaranam).
-All the Pooja Samagri will be brought by Purohit.
+Purohit will bring all the Pooja Samagri.
 All the Purohits are well experienced and studied from Vedic Pathshala.

 13 reviews for Barasala (Namakaranam)